 Since receiving books to create libraries, schools have entered and achieved highly in English competitions (TRC conducts reading and spelling competitions), seen better results in students’ schoolwork, allowed students to take books home to read, encouraged students to share what they have learnt from the books during assemblies, formed reading clubs, and shared their libraries with the wider community.

 In 2006, our founders, and current members of the Board, David and Liz Linn met the librarian of the Transformation Resource Centre (TRC), ‘Me Mosa ‘Muso, while on a visit to Lesotho, Africa.
 Mosa explained that reading for pleasure is not an African custom and she wanted to encourage students to develop the skill.
 This was impossible to achieve because at the time very few schools in the country had any form of a library.
 Learning to read was very important for student development, and especially being able to do so in English, as English is used as the teaching medium for all subject areas in schools (except, of course, when learning their own language, Sesotho).
 This project springs from Mosa’s plan that TRC should facilitate the establishment of libraries in schools.
-Between 2007 and 2016, about 50 schools have received books as well as some 7 organisations that work with children, mostly assisting disadvantaged children.
-Currently, each school receives an annual allocation of 3 boxes of books (average of just under 500 books per school per year) and do so for a maximum of 5 consecutive years.
+Between 2007 and 2020, about 50 to 100schools have received books as well as some 7 organisations that work with children, mostly assisting disadvantaged children.
+Traditionally, each school receives an annual allocation of 3 boxes of books (average of just under 500 books per school per year) and do so for a maximum of 5 consecutive years.